dvd101x/Engineering-Solver/README.md

 ## [CoolProp](http://www.coolprop.org/coolprop/HighLevelAPI.html#propssi-function)

-Used for calling PropsSI and HAPropsSI but the unit handling is done with MathJS, thus the functions are not exactly the same as in CoolProp
+Used for calling PropsSI and HAPropsSI but the unit handling is done with MathJS, thus the functions are not exactly the same as in CoolProp.

 ### Fluid Properties: props()